Das-Kollektiv/tdme2/README-MiniScript.md

 - map
 - set

 Variable identifiers always start with a "$".
 Constants need also be prefixed with a "$" and should be named with uppercase letters like "$PI = 3.14".
-(No real constant support yet, but it is planned)
+You can manually set variables with the setVariable("$variableName", ...) or constants with setConstant("$CONSTANT", ...) methods.

 ## 4.1.
 Primitive data types